-Title Research Project Code 4BCH509/ 4MCB509 Department Biochemistry/Microbiology Prerequisites BSc Biochemistry or Microbiology Co-requisites None Aim Application of laboratory methods in designing and conducting independent research.
-Writing and presenting research project.
-Content Identification of the area and the topic of the research Literature review relevant to the topic.
-Refine problem rational Design of the research project and set up of experimental protocols Training and implementing laboratory skills relevant to protocols Preparation for fieldwork.
-Sampling, data collection, processing of samples Analysis of data. presentation, interpretation and analysis of the results Write up of the research project.
-Oral presentation of research findings Assessment Final research report (written and oral presentation) DP Requirement
+Title Research Project Code 4BCH509/ 4MCB509 Department Biochemistry/Microbiology Prerequisites BSc Biochemistry or Co- None Microbiology requisites Aim designing and conducting esenting research project.
+Content Design of the research Training and implemen Preparation for fieldword samples ant to the topic. project and set ting laboratory rk.
+Sampling, dependent on the content of the of the research Refine problem rational up of experimental protocols skills relevant to protocols ata collection, processing of retation and analysis of the Assessment Final research report (written and oral presentation) DP Requirement